What is a mammary tumor?

 These tumors are typically found as either singular or multiple nodules along your cat’s abdomen during a physical exam.
 Other procedures are then performed to determine the type of tumor and whether it is benign or malignant.

 A common procedure to diagnose this tumor is a fine needle aspiration (FNA).
-FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the tumor and placing them on a microscope slide.
+FNA involves taking a small needle with a syringe to suction a sample of cells directly from the tumor and place them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.

 In some cases, results from FNA may not be entirely clear and removal of the entire tumor may be necessary.
 Pieces of the tumor are then examined by a veterinary pathologist under a microscope.
 This is called histopathology.
-Histopathology is not only helpful to make a diagnosis but can indicate whether it is benign or malignant, and therefore how the tumor is likely to behave.
+Histopathology is not only helpful in making a diagnosis but can also indicate whether it is benign or malignant and how the tumor is likely to behave.

-Given the risk of metastasis (spread to other areas of the body) with malignant mammary tumors, your veterinarian may also recommend staging (searching for potential spread to other locations in the body).
-This may include bloodwork, urinalysis, X-rays of the lungs, and possibly an abdominal ultrasound.
-Lymph nodes associated with the mammary glands may be sampled by FNA even if they seem normal.
+Given the risk of metastasis with malignant mammary tumors, your veterinarian may also recommend staging (searching for potential spread to other locations in the body).
+This may include blood work, urinalysis, radiographs (X-rays) of the lungs, and possibly an abdominal ultrasound and CT.
+Lymph nodes associated with the mammary glands may be sampled by FNA, even if they seem normal.

 How does this cancer typically progress?